shilpagopi/ML/Recap/Linear Regression.md

 * Core idea: Fit a line to data
 * Linear Regression is a machine learning algorithm based on supervised learning.
 * Regression models a target prediction value based on independent variables.
+* Assumption: Errors are normally distributed, Variance of errors is zero.

 ### _Cost function: MSE_